geopm/geopm/service/docs/source/docu.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 MSRs should be documented in their related ``msr_data_*.json`` file.
-Apply the ``geopm-msr-json`` to extract the formatted documentation from a JSON definition into a ``rst`` file.
+Apply the ``geopm-msr-json`` directive to extract the formatted documentation from a JSON definition into a ``rst`` file.
 See the examples below:

 .. code-block:: rst